Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Inclusive dielectron production

-In the right panel of Fig.~\ref{fig:invariantmass}, the data are compared with the $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified and the $N_{\rm coll}$-scaled HF cocktails excluding the contribution from the $\rho$ meson.
+In the right panel of Fig.~\ref{fig:invariantmass}, the data are compared with Cocktail1 and Cocktail2 excluding the contribution from the $\rho$ meson.
 In addition, expectations from two theoretical models for thermal dielectrons from the partonic and hadronic phase, referred to as QGP and in-medium $\rho$, are shown.
 As for the hadronic cocktail, detector resolution effects were applied to the predictions~\cite{ALICE:2017tau,ALICE:2022hvk}.
-In both calculations, $\rho$ mesons produced in the hot hadronic phase are a relevant source of thermal radiation for $\mee < 0.8$~\GeVmass.
+In both calculations, $\rho$ mesons produced during the full evolution of the system are considered, in particular those generated in the hot hadronic phase which are a relevant source of thermal radiation for $\mee < 0.8$~\GeVmass.
 The model from R. Rapp~\cite{Rapp:2013nxa} is an expanding fireball model, where the thermal emission rate of dielectrons from the hadronic phase is calculated based on a hadronic many-body theory with in-medium modified $\rho$, whereas a lattice-QCD inspired approach is used for the equation of state in the QGP.
 The Parton-Hadron-String Dynamics (PHSD) model is a transport model~\cite{Song:2018xca} with in-medium modified electromagnetic spectral functions of low-mass vector mesons.
 The predictions were added to the hadronic cocktails to obtain the total expected yield of dielectrons.
 In the bottom and middle right panels of Fig.~\ref{fig:invariantmass}, the ratio between the data and the different hadronic cocktails excluding the $\rho$ meson contribution are shown together with the ratio of the total expected dielectron yield to the hadronic cocktails.
-The data-to-cocktail ratio integrated in the \mee range $0.18 < \mee < 0.5$~\GeVmass is found to be $R = 1.42 \pm 0.12 \ {\rm (stat.)} \pm 0.17 \ {\rm(syst.)} \pm 0.12 \ {\rm(cocktail)}$ for the $N_{\rm coll}$-scaled HF cocktail and $R = 1.44 \pm 0.12 \ {\rm (stat.)} \pm 0.17 \ {\rm(syst.)} ^{+0.17}_{-0.21} \ {\rm(cocktail)}$ for the $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified HF cocktail, where the systematic uncertainty related to the cocktail is reported separately to those originating from the data.
-Both are consistent with the predicted ratios using the model calculations for thermal contributions and the hadronic cocktails.
-Both models can reproduce the data for $0 < \mee < 0.5$~\GeVmass, but tend to overestimate them for $0.5 < \mee < 0.7$~\GeVmass.
+Both models can reproduce the data for $0 < \mee < 0.5$~\GeVmass, but tend to overestimate them for $0.5 < \mee < 0.7$~\GeVmass by $2.7 \sigma$ and $4.0 \sigma$ including or not including medium effects in the estimation of the heavy-flavor background.
 In the IMR, the QGP is the main source of predicted thermal radiation.
-The expected thermal contribution to the total dielectron yield is small, i.e. around 15\% integrated over this mass range, which is below the sensitivity of the data and much smaller than the uncertainties of the heavy-flavor modified cocktail.
+The expected thermal contribution to the total dielectron yield is small, i.e. around 15\% integrated over this mass range, which is below the sensitivity of the data and much smaller than the uncertainties of the heavy-flavor medium-modified cocktail (Cocktail2).